art work by John Ceprano

 Posted in Conflict Coaching, Conflict Management Coaching | Leave a comment

-• How did you respond to the other person?
+• How do you prefer to respond?

 • What else occurs to you as you consider these questions?